Spuzzum: Ferry, bridges, and roads

 A rope guided the punt-shaped reaction ferry, which struggled to cope with the heavy and frequent wagon traffic during the goldrush.
 Part of the Old Mountain Trail from Yale, the ferry ran intermittently from 1848 for 10 years, then actively for five years before the first Alexandra suspension bridge opened in 1863 about 4 km upstream.
 On one particular day, the 50 cents per passenger fare filled a tin bucket with silver and gold.
 When the ferry capsized on another occasion, all the passengers drowned.
 When later interviewed, the operator was asked if there was much loss.
 He replied, "Oh no, I always collect the fares in advance."

 In 1858, private enterprise erected a bridge over Spuzzum Creek, which was tolled for six months.

-In 1860, the government awarded contracts for mule trails for Yale–Spuzzum and Spuzzum–Boston Bar.
-During 1862–1863, the Royal Engineers built a wagon road on the west shore northward through Spuzzum to the new crossing.
-The width was 17 ft extended to 22 ft through tunnels and cuttings.
+In 1862, the government awarded Joseph Trutch & Thomas Spence the southward leg of the new wagon road from the proposed bridge to Pike's Riffle along the west shore, for completion the following spring.
+The Royal Engineers supervised such work.
+The road width was 17 ft extended to 22 ft through tunnels and cuttings.
 When a stage plunged over a cliff below Spuzzum in March 1881, two horses died and two passengers suffered broken legs.

 Although the Canadian Pacific Railway (CP) construction during the 1880s severely damaged the Yale–Spuzzum road, this section had become passable by the early 1900s.
 After the 1894 Fraser River flood had destroyed the Spuzzum Creek bridge, the 300 ft railway bridge became the only means of crossing the creek.
 A new bridge erected around 1900, which was again east of and lower than the railway bridge, had fallen into disrepair by 1920, when rehabilitated.

 In 1924, W.P.
 Tierney was awarded the reconstruction of the Yale–Spuzzum leg of the road for completion during the following year.
 In 1947, this section was paved.

 In 1956–57, contracts were awarded for the replacement of Spuzzum Creek bridge and associated roadwork, lying west of and higher than the railway bridge.
 In 1957–58, this work was completed.
-Once the new Alexandra Bridge opened in 1964, the highway bypassed Spuzzum at a higher elevation and the second Alexandra Bridge became redundant.
+Once the new Alexandra Bridge opened in 1962, the highway bypassed Spuzzum at a higher elevation and the second Alexandra Bridge became redundant.

 During a 2010 accident, two semi-trailers plunged from the Spuzzum Creek bridge, killing one of the drivers.
 In 2016, a jackknifed semi-trailer blocked the bridge for hours.

 In May 2018, Greyhound Canada axed Fraser Canyon stops such as Spuzzum, leaving no bus service in the area.